lizhe918/UBC_CPSC304_2019S1/README.md

 # CPSC304
 This is a private personal resources for UBC CPSC304, 2019S1.

 In this repository, I have uploaded the recommended textbook in both English and Chinese version.
 Also, this repository contains the assignments, project, and handouts of this course.
+Also, this may be the collaboration platform for all the group projects.